jvillegasd/animeGo_api/README.md

 docker-compose up -d
 ```
 ## 1.2 Docker Old Files folder <br>
 This folder contains docker files with low size containers.
-Use if you do not have to scrape on sites with CloudFlare's IUAM protection. <br>
+Use it if you do not have to scrape on sites with CloudFlare's IUAM protection. <br>
 # 2. API Documentation <br>
 The endpoint ```http://{your host ip}/swagger.json``` gives you the documentation.
 Also, you can read it in ```api_doc.json``` file on this repo.